-\item \textbf{Interpretability and Trust:} LLMs can explain their decisions in natural language, improving trust and understanding between autonomous systems and their users. \end{itemize}
+\item \textbf{Interpretability and Trust:} LLMs can explain decisions in natural language, thereby improving trust and transparency between autonomous systems and users. \end{itemize}

-Despite the numerous advantages above, LLMs still have some limitations and potential issues.
-The most obvious one is sometimes they are inapplicable to real-time tasks in autonomous driving.
-Specifically, LLMs typically require seconds to process textual information.
-This delay can pose significant safety concerns and risks in situations requiring immediate, real-time decision-making.
-Additionally, how to avoid the negative effect provided by hallucinations is also a main challenge in LLM4AD systems. ``Hallucination" refers to instances where LLMs generate output that is factually incorrect, nonsensical, or unrelated to the input prompt.
-As autonomous driving is a safety-critical task, hallucinations can introduce significant safety and reliability concerns and potentially undermine trust in LLM4AD systems.
-Furthermore, data privacy and security are other potential issues since LLMs collect and process vast amounts of textual data, including potentially sensitive information about their surroundings, passengers, and driving preferences.
+Despite these advantages, LLMs possess limitations.
+A primary concern is their applicability to real-time tasks; LLMs typically require seconds to process textual information.
+This latency poses safety risks in situations demanding immediate decision-making.
+Additionally, preventing hallucinations, where LLMs generate factually incorrect or nonsensical outputs, remains a challenge.
+As autonomous driving is safety-critical, hallucinations can undermine system reliability and user trust.
+Furthermore, data privacy and security present issues, as LLMs collect and process vast amounts of textual data, including potentially sensitive information regarding surroundings, passengers, and driving preferences.